systematic-magic/aop/text.rst

 	- Check that Group Authorship is positioned at the end of author list.
 Other positions are not allowed.

-	- Check that there is a period (.) either after the last author name (if there are 14 authors), or after et al (if there are 13 authors + et al), or after Group Authorship (if present).
+	- Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after Group Authorship (if present).